Learn How to Make Latik or Toasted Coconut Curds. Latik is use as topping for delicious Filipino snacks like biko, palitaw, sapin-sapin and more.

 - Put coconut cream and coconut milk in a saucepan and bring to a boil over medium-high heat.
 It will take about 45 to 60 minutes to cook.

 - Once it boils, lower heat to medium and simmer until it reduces to a thick cream.
 Stir occasionally.

 - When it starts to form curds and golden, stir the mixture to cook evenly.

 - It will separate into coconut oil and latik (toasted coconut curds).

-- Continue cooking the latik or coconut curds until golden brown.
+- Continue cooking the latik or coconut curds until golden light brown.

 - This process will take at least an hour or so.

 - Once golden light brown turn off heat.

 - Tilt the pan and push the latik or coconut curds toward the top so the coconut oil can flow downwards.